A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-27748

-CVE-2026-27748 is a privilege escalation vulnerability in Avira Internet Security's Software Updater that allows local attackers to delete system files via symbolic links.
-This post covers technical details, impact, and mitigations.
+CVE-2026-27748 is a privilege escalation vulnerability in Avira Internet Security's Software Updater that allows attackers to delete system files with SYSTEM privileges.
+This article covers technical details, impact, and mitigation.

 CVE-2026-27748 Overview

-Avira Internet Security contains an improper link resolution vulnerability (CWE-59) in the Software Updater component.
+CVE-2026-27748 is an improper link resolution vulnerability [CWE-59] in the Software Updater component of Avira Internet Security on Windows.
 During the update process, a privileged service running as SYSTEM deletes a file under C:\ProgramData without validating whether the path resolves through a symbolic link or reparse point.
-A local attacker can create a malicious link to redirect the delete operation to an arbitrary file, resulting in deletion of attacker-chosen files with SYSTEM privileges.
-This may lead to local privilege escalation, denial of service, or system integrity compromise depending on the targeted file and operating system configuration.
+A local attacker with low privileges can plant a malicious link to redirect the delete operation to an arbitrary file.
+The flaw enables file deletion with SYSTEM privileges, opening the door to local privilege escalation, denial of service, or system integrity compromise.

 Critical Impact